 The vineyard is 'no till', meaning we don't cultivate or plough.
 We don't use any herbicides so there is a lot of strimming, hand weeding and sheep grazing.
 We are close to the sea, a little over 4 miles to Covehurst Bay giving us greater light exposure, a lower frost risk but more wind.
 The vineyard shelters from this behind thick old hedges of oak, willow, and hawthorn plus we've planted a windbreak of apples, pears, poplar, quinces, and maple.
-We are committed to increasing biodiversity and we've found 60+ plants growing in and around the vineyard.
-We benefit from extraordinarily high levels of earthworms and use large amounts of compost produced by our farm and nearby horses plus woodchip.
-We do all of the work ourselves with some valuable help from our kids, their mates, and our excellent neighbours.
+We are committed to increasing biodiversity and we've identified 60+ types of plants growing in and around the vineyard.
+We benefit from a thriving ecosystem which we constantly try to improve.
+All the work is done by Phil Harris and his 3 children with help from our excellent friends and neighbours at harvest time.

 We make our wine at Davenport Vineyards under the supervision of Will Davenport, Britain's leading organic winemaker.
 His skills and experience are invaluable to us.